 The core concept is spreading fast: Reviv is considering locations in Toronto, L.A. and New York (where drips are mostly exclusive to doctors’ offices like Patients Medical or Manhattan Integrative Medicine and require at least a substantial consultation).
 In L.A., Earthbar Vibrance — set at the back of one of West Hollywood’s most established juice press hubs — offers “classics” like the Myers’ cocktail (magnesium, calcium, B and C vitamins), developed by a Baltimore doctor in the 1970s to treat issues from sinusitis to fibromyalgia.

 Lauren Beardsley, resident naturopathic medical director at Montelucia Resort’s Joya Spa in Scottsdale, Ariz., adds mood-stabilizing amino acid boosts to her customized drips.
-For guests receiving cosmetic antiaging acupuncture amid Moroccan-themed splendor and signature aromatherapy, she recommends a simultaneous high-dose vitamin C IV to encourage collagen formation.
+For guests receiving cosmetic antiaging acupuncture amid Moroccan-themed splendor and signature aromatherapy, she recommends a simultaneous high-dose vitamin C Infusion to encourage collagen formation.

-Abroad, where these types of spots originated, services are even more risqué: in 2008, Tokyo’s first Tenteki 10 Café opened with “drop-in” IV infusions like the Placenta Pack with, yes, human placenta.
+Abroad, where these types of spots originated, services are even more risqué: in 2008, Tokyo’s first Tenteki 10 Café opened with “drop-in” Infusion infusions like the Placenta Pack with, yes, human placenta.
 The same year, London’s Ef Medispa introduced “Drip & Chill” lounges, where, while enjoying “MediPod” music with complementary vibrations, clients can have their blood reoxygenated with ultraviolet lights, then recycled through the same cannula (a treatment pioneered by Scandinavian athletes).
-For the founder Esther Fieldgrass, IVs are the new normal: “Just as Botox is now commonplace, in a few years time, you will see [drip] lounges cropping up on the High Street.”
+For the founder Esther Fieldgrass, Infusions are the new normal: “Just as Botox is now commonplace, in a few years time, you will see [drip] lounges cropping up on the High Street.”